Alva Jackson Cremean

 Aside from a refit at Puget Sound, the Oklahoma remained in Hawaiian waters for most of 1941.
 The Marines aboard provided color guards for ceremonies, honor guards for visiting officers, and ship guards whenever they were in port – especially when there was liberty call.
 Some participated in organized athletics; ships of the fleet fielded a number of sports teams, and there were gunnery competitions against the defending champs aboard the USS Arizona.
 Being stationed at one of the most infamous liberty ports in the world was an irresistible draw for many; although Jack kept out of trouble, some of his buddies got into scrapes in Honolulu – and some bit off more than they could chew.

 The first Sunday in December, 1941, was a liberty day and the men began lining up early to go ashore.
 One Marine, Private Arnold Cornwell, thought that nearly forty Marines – almost half the detachment – were gathered on deck at 0755 when strange planes appeared in the sky overhead.
 In the next ten minutes, the Oklahoma was struck by eight torpedoes and the order was passed to abandon ship.
-At 0820, the big battleship capsized at her moorings, taking hundreds of sailors and twelve Marines to their deaths.
+At 0820, the big battleship capsized at her moorings, taking hundreds of sailors and fourteen Marines to their deaths.
 PFC Alva Jackson Cremean was not seen after the Oklahoma sank.
 His family received a telegram stating that he was missing on Christmas Eve; a second telegram, arriving a few days later, reported that he had survived the attack.
 Only when their mail was returned as “undeliverable” did the family suspect a tragic mistake, which was confirmed shortly thereafter.
 Jack would not be coming home after all.